-- 1. The Participant who is alleged to have committed a violation of this Code must be informed of the alleged violations that have been committed, details of the alleged acts and/or omissions, and the range of possible sanctions. - 2.
+- 3.1.1.
+The Participant who is alleged to have committed a violation of this Code must be informed of the alleged violations that have been committed, details of the alleged acts and/or omissions, and the range of possible sanctions. - 3.1.2.
 Notice to a Participant may be accomplished by delivery of the notice to the Member Federation concerned.
-The Member Federation shall be responsible for immediately communicating the notice to the Participant. - 3.
-Upon request by the FEI, or a body acting on behalf of the FEI, the concerned Participant must provide any information which the FEI, or a body acting on behalf of the FEI, considers may be relevant to investigate the alleged violation, including records relating to the alleged violation (such as betting account numbers and information, itemised telephone bills, bank statements, internet service records, computers, hard drives and other electronic information storage devices), and/or a statement setting out the relevant facts and circumstances around the alleged violation. - 3.2.
-Rights of the concerned person
+The Member Federation shall be responsible for immediately communicating the notice to the Participant. - 3.1.3.
+Upon request by the FEI, or a body acting on behalf of the FEI, the concerned Participant must provide any information which the FEI, or a body acting on behalf of the FEI, considers may be relevant to investigate the alleged violation, within a reasonable time frame, including but not limited to records relating to the alleged violation (such as betting account numbers and information, itemised telephone bills, bank statements, internet service records, computers, hard drives and other electronic information storage devices), and/or a statement setting out the relevant facts and circumstances around the alleged violation. - 3.1.4.
+The Sports Organisation shall coordinate with the law enforcement authorities' investigations on the same facts.